Airflow orchestrator

 Templating

-As said above, the user can specify the computational workflow in OASIS TOSCA or Common Workflow Language (CWL) standards.
+As said above, the user can specify the computational workflow in OASIS TOSCA standard.
 Both initially target software deployment.
 Using them to describe computational workflows gives us a new possible use case.
 Templating allows the computational workflows to be more portable, system independent, and readable.

 The TOSCA representation provides both declaration and behavioural description syntax.
 The declaration part is more suitable for LEXIS usage.
 It makes the workflow specification easier to describe.
 The example TOSCA workflow demonstrates computational task on HPC with data transfer.